JortWillemsen/sb-adres-api/README.md

 Note: This creates a new database instance and will not contain any data.

 ## What am I proud of
-I am proud of the fact that I was able to build an API in C# wich I have never done before.
+I am proud of the fact that I was able to build an API in C# which I have never done before.
 I managed to learn my way around ASP.NET core very fast.
 It looks a lot like Spring Boot ;).

 If I had more time I would like to add HATEOAS to all my endpoints and create a different Docker container to run my database.

 I think the solution I used for sorting and filtering is quite nifty.
 I have limited experience in C# .NET and needed to find a solution to this problem.
-This package did the trick and the way I created a string from the filter options is rather scalable because it doesn't care how much attribues AddressFilterOptions has and loops through them all. if you wanted to add another option to filter by you just add it to the FilterOptions Model and it will work (Given the database has a row named like the attribute).
+This package did the trick and the way I created a string from the filter options is rather scalable because it doesn't care how much attributes AddressFilterOptions has and loops through them all. if you wanted to add another option to filter by you just add it to the FilterOptions Model and it will work (Given the database has a row named like the attribute).

 ## What I would do differently
-I come from the world of Java where we use a strictly layerd architecture with a Presentation, Application and Data layer.
-For this project I only used the Presentation and Data layers wich is fine for this type of project but it might not be scalable when trying to add more functionality to one request.
+I come from the world of Java where we use a strictly layered architecture with a Presentation, Application and Data layer.
+For this project I only used the Presentation and Data layers which is fine for this type of project but it might not be scalable when trying to add more functionality to one request.

 I also did not like the way I used git for this project.
-I generally use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for my projects wich requires strict branch protection and feature branches for everything you add.
+I generally use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for my projects which requires strict branch protection and feature branches for everything you add.
 I quickly figured out that because I was working alone on this using Git flow really does not add anything, so i just pushed to the development branch.

 ## Querying distances between addresses